L1TnzO/geospatial-incident-platform/client/README.md

 The map now displays live incident markers with clustering and a visible cap badge when the dataset exceeds 5,000 records.
 Upcoming enhancements include:

-- Adding filter controls and legend components
+- Expanding filter controls with richer presets and legend components
 - Wiring in station overlays and severity-based styling
 - Hydrating the incident detail modal with `/api/incidents/{id}` data and coordinating selection with the incidents table/dashboard metrics
 - Layering station metadata (coverage zones, contact actions) once the modal is hydrated and coordinating filters between station/incident overlays